Regions of Pennsylvania: Lehigh Valley

 The Lehigh Valley, located in eastern Pennsylvania, is named for the Lehigh River, which flows through it.
-It is the state's third-most populous metropolitan statistical area after Delaware Valley and Greater Pittsburgh.
+It is the state's third-most populous metropolitan statistical area after the Philadelphia metropolitan area and Greater Pittsburgh.
 The Lehigh Valley's most populous city, Allentown, is the third-most populous city in Pennsylvania and was an center for the nation's industrialization in the 19th and 20th centuries.
 In the late 20th century, however, the city and region began experiencing deindustrialization and an economic downturn in its heavy manufacturing sector.
 In the early 21st century, its economy diversified considerably, and it is now one of the fastest growing metropolitan regions in the state.
 In addition to Allentown, the Lehigh Valley's two next most populous cities are Bethlehem and Easton, and the region has extensive suburban communities surrounding these three primary cities.
 The region was once a hub for American heavy manufacturing.
 It has one of the state's fastest growing populations.
 The Lehigh Valley includes two eastern Pennsylvania counties: